datacluster-labs/Custome-Datasets/index.md

 Below is the list of Datasets and detailed description.

+**Note: All the images are contributed by a large conrtibutor base on out platform.
+All images in the dataset are manually verified.**

 ## Fire and Smoke Image Dataset

 This dataset consists domesic fire and smoke images.